COME IN AND STAY AWHILE

 Wright Thompson’s Mississippi: Unearthing Truth in The Barn

 In his new book, Wright Thompson explores the murder of Emmett Till and its lasting impact.
-John T. Edge interviews Thompson about confronting Mississippi’s past and envisioning a future for the state they both call home.
+John T. Edge interviews Thompson about confronting Mississippi’s past.

 I’ve been thinking about what it takes to love the place you call home.